Recreational boating will become safer, cheaper and easier for Victorians thanks to a raft of unprecedented changes announced on 25 March 2019.

 Fee removal update

-The Victorian Government is committed to removing boat launching and parking fees at public boat ramps by spring 2019.
+The Victorian Government has successfully removed boat launching and parking fees at all public boat ramps.

 - Tchum Lake